Workmates-Automations/.github/profile/README.md

 Our mission is to make operations faster, smarter, and more reliable by using automation across DevOps workflows.

 ---

+## 🏢 About This Org

+This GitHub organization is maintained by the **Managed Services Team** and is focused on:

+- Automating cloud operations
+- Reusing infrastructure blueprints
+- Improving consistency across projects

+Everything here is built to **save time**, **reduce errors**, and **speed up delivery**.
+---

 ## 🧰 Tools & Tech We Use